jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 ---

 Meetings can be difficult.
 You should do what you can to make them more successful.
-If you are being invite to a meeting without an agenda, ask for an agenda.
+If you are being invited to a meeting without an agenda, ask for an agenda.
 If you're in a meeting and you can tell someone is constantly distracted, try nicely calling them out on it (either privately or in the group).
 If there isn't a shared artifact,